 Every type of business can attract scammers.
 Yes, there are online fund recovery scams.

-The last thing you want to do is fall for online fund recovery scams.
+If you are a scam victim, the last thing you want to do is fall for online fund recovery scams.
 After all, you lost a pile of money on what you believed to be a legitimate business.
 Perhaps it was an online brokerage offering binary options, forex or cryptocurrency.
 Or maybe any one of dozens of other possibilities.
 In the end, you realized you were the victim of an elaborate scam.
 You were justifiably outraged and vowed to get your money back.

 Before you knew it, someone who claimed to be from a fund recovery specialist contacts you.
 He said that all you need to do is pay an upfront fee and he’ll get right to work.
 That’s standard procedure, so you didn’t bat an eyebrow.
 Naturally, you were anxious to proceed.
 And time is indeed of the essence.

 He promised that he can work wonders and guaranteed you’ll get your money back — all of it.
 That’s not standard procedure.
 No fund recovery firm can promise 100 percent success.
 But you didn’t know that.
 So without having the time to ask for references or compare his retainer with those of other firms, you paid.
 Immediately afterwards, however, he disappeared.
 He didn’t respond to your email.
 Nor did he answer the phone when you called.
 There’s no way to reach him.
 In fact, you’ll never hear from him again.
-You’re now a victim the second time around.
+You’re now a scam victim the second time around.

 Every type of business that provides goods or services can attract scammers.
 Even our own.
 Yes, there are people who run phony online fund recovery scams.
 Such scams are especially pernicious because they target innocent consumers who already lost money to fraudsters.